Uberspace/lab/source/guide_php-fusion.rst

 Finishing installation
 ======================

-Point your browser to your domain for example https://isabell.uber.space Complete the form and follow the installation instructions.
+Point your browser to your domain, for example https://isabell.uber.space, and follow the installation instructions.

 After finishing the installation and logging into PHP-Fusion you will see a red warning box.